LinusPotocnik/ExampleBot/readme.md

   - e.g. you can store your data in a SQLite database using the [better-sqlite3](https://www.npmjs.com/package/better-sqlite3) package
 - Dockerize the project so you can easily deploy it and keep it up to date
   - Implement a workflow that
-    - Builds a new docker image when a pr gets pushed to a specific branch (for multiple platforms?)
+    - Builds a new docker image (for multiple platforms?) when a pr gets pushed to a specific branch
     - Pushes said images to the [Dockerhub](https://hub.docker.com)
     - Checks for new images on the Dockerhub and restarts the bot if a new image is available using [watchtower](https://containrrr.dev/watchtower/)
     - Use docker volumes to store the database and other data
-- Implement a web dashboard to manage your bot using discord.js's [OAuth2](https://discordjs.guide/oauth2/#oauth2) and [REST](https://discordjs.guide/rest-api/#rest-api) modules
+- Implement a web dashboard to manage your bot using discord.js's [OAuth2](https://discordjs.guide/oauth2/#oauth2) module
 - Implement a logging system that logs all the bot's actions to a file or a database

 ## Install